 Modern pulp port terminal with direct rail access

-UPM will construct a deep sea pulp terminal in Montevideo port with an investment of approximately USD 280 million.
-Direct rail access from the mill to a modern deep sea port terminal creates an efficient supply chain to world markets.
+As part of the total investment of approximately USD 3.47 billion UPM built a deep sea pulp terminal in the port of Montevideo.
+Direct rail access from the mill to a modern deep sea port terminal specialised for pulp deliveries creates an efficient supply chain to world markets.

-UPM will operate the pulp terminal as a long term concession holder paying fees on its use.
-The company has started preparation work for construction of the pulp terminal.
+UPM operates the pulp terminal as a long term concession holder paying fees on its use.
+The pulp terminal started operations in October 2022.

-Montevideo port, located in Río de la Plata, is one of the major ports in South America and plays a key role in Uruguay's economy and competitiveness.
-The State of Uruguay will invest in dredging to deep sea level which will make Montevideo the only deep sea water port with a railway connection in Rio de la Plata area.
+The Port of Montevideo located in Río de la Plata, is one of the major ports in South America and plays a key role in Uruguay's economy and competitiveness.
+The State of Uruguay invested in dredging of the port to deep sea level which has made Montevideo the only deep sea water port with a railway connection in the Rio de la Plata area.

 Extensive railway modernization